ACTIVE CONNECTIONS

 The Active Connections: California Street between Broadway and US 2 consists of three segments:

-A connection between California Street and Hewitt Avenue between Pine and Maple Streets
+• A connection between California Street and Hewitt Avenue on Pine Street

 Connecting California Street to Hewitt Avenue